fd0/build-go/README.md

 [restic repository](https://github.com/restic/restic/blob/master/build.go).

 Instruct your users to call `go run build.go` and it will produce a binary from either a checkout of the repository or from an extracted release tar file.
+For Go 1.11, it needs to be called as `go run -mod=vendor build.go` so that no network access is needed.

 For cross-compilation, the options `--goos` and `--goarch` can be used, e.g. like this: